MrClock8163/ToolDocumentation/docs/vbnetframework/colorlibrary.md

 	* linear RGB

 * Save and load colors from color library file
 * Generate color sample cards
 * Pick color from loaded or copy-pasted images

-* Supports light and dark theme
+* Light and dark color theme

 The Color library and converter is the fourth iteration of the color converter tool, and the second iteration of the integrated color library.
 It is written in Visual Basic .Net Framework.
 It integrates the converter part of the original iteration